fpetkovski/thanos/docs/components/query.md

 ## Active Query Tracking

 `--query.active-query-path` is an option which allows the user to specify a directory which will contain a `queries.active` file to track active queries.
 To enable this feature, the user has to specify a directory other than "", since that is skipped being the default.

+## Tenancy

+### Tenant Metrics

+Tenant information is captured in relevant Thanos exported metrics in the Querier, Query Frontend and Store.
+In order make use of this functionality requests to the Query/Query Frontend component should include the tenant-id in the appropriate HTTP request header as configured with `--query.tenant-header`.
+The tenant information is passed through components (including Query Frontend), down to the Thanos Store, enabling per-tenant metrics in these components also.
+If no tenant header is set to requests to the query component, the default tenant as defined by `--query.tenant-default-id` will be used.

+### Tenant Enforcement

+Enforcement of tenancy can be enabled using `--query.enforce-tenancy`.
+If enabled, queries will only fetch series containing a specific matcher, while evaluating PromQL expressions.
+The matcher label name is `--query.tenant-label-name` and the matcher value matches the tenant, as sent to the querier in the HTTP header configured with `--query-tenant-header`.
+This functionality requires that metrics are injected with a tenant label when ingested into Thanos.
+This can be done for example by enabling tenancy in the Thanos Receive component.

+In case of nested Thanos Query components, it's important to note that tenancy enforcement will only occur in the querier which the initial request is sent to, the layered queriers will not perform any enforcement.

+Further, note that there are no authentication mechanisms in Thanos, so anyone can set an arbitrary tenant in the HTTP header.
+It is recommended to use a proxy in front of the querier in case an authentication mechanism is needed.
+The Query UI also includes an option to set an arbitrary tenant, and should therefore not be exposed to end-users if users should not be able to see each others data.

+### Distributed execution mode

+The distributed execution mode can be enabled using `--query.mode=distributed`.
+When this mode is enabled, the Querier will break down each query into independent fragments and delegate them to components which implement the Query API.

+This mode is particularly useful in architectures where multiple independent Queriers are deployed in separate environments (different regions or different Kubernetes clusters) and are federated through a separate central Querier.
+A Querier running in the distributed mode will only talk to Queriers, or other components which implement the Query API.
+Endpoints which only act as Stores (e.g. Store Gateways or Rulers), and are directly connected to a distributed Querier, will not be included in the execution of a distributed query.
+This constraint should help with keeping the distributed query execution simple and efficient, but could be removed in the future if there are good use cases for it.

+For further details on the design and use cases of this feature, see the [official design document](https://thanos.io/tip/proposals-done/202301-distributed-query-execution.md/).

 ## Flags